Skip to content

 1. The host installs Alloy (or otelcol-contrib) from upstream repos — either directly from Grafana/OpenTelemetry’s package archives, or from LinkMesh’s air-gap mirror if the host can’t reach the public internet.

-3. The collector reads the bootstrap config, then polls the LinkMesh server directly for its real pipeline configuration over its native remote-config protocol.
-There’s no LinkMesh-specific gRPC in the loop.
+3. The collector then fetches its real pipeline configuration directly from the LinkMesh server over its native remote-config protocol — Alloy polls via remotecfg, otelcol-contrib receives a push via OpAMP.
+There’s no LinkMesh-specific middleware in the loop.

-4. Subsequent edits in the LinkMesh UI propagate via the same poll — Alloy notices the new config hash, fetches the new body, applies + reloads atomically.
-Default cadence is 60 seconds; an unchanged config returns not_modified so the poll costs effectively nothing.
+4. Subsequent edits in the LinkMesh UI propagate via the same channel — Alloy notices the new config hash on its next poll, fetches the new body, applies + reloads atomically; otelcol-contrib’s supervisor receives the new RemoteConfig over OpAMP and restarts the collector with it.
+Alloy’s default poll cadence is 60 seconds; an unchanged config returns not_modified so the poll costs effectively nothing.

 5. The collector also pushes its own internal metrics (Alloy’s prometheus.exporter.self, otelcol-contrib’s otelcol_* metrics) to LinkMesh via standard OTLP.
 This is what powers the per-component throughput numbers on the topology canvas — same data the collector exposes locally, just shipped to the right place.